-- 3.8 PGIM Fixed Income analysts will, when applicable, engage with senior management of companies on ESG issues.
-Credit analysts are encouraged to initiate discussions with senior management should an ESG issue surface during the research process.
-Analysts may point out to issuers our assessment of credit-material ESG risks, and where applicable discuss the implications these may have for their funding costs and future market demand for any new issue bonds. - 3.9 The issues on which we engage from a sustainability perspective as described above are largely the same as those factoring into our fundamental credit analyses. - 3.10 The ESG issues, as well as management's response to the comments (when applicable), are then noted in our internal credit reports, which are available to portfolio managers. - 3.11 In line with our bottom up, fundamental credit approach, we view issuers' credit profiles from a holistic perspective, rather than separating them into distinct components that must then be reconciled.
+- 3.8 Debt investors are a critical stakeholder for corporate and sovereign issuers reliant on debt financing markets.
+We see issuer engagement as an important tool in our investment process insofar as it helps us to gain a more holistic understanding of the issuers, from both the fundamental and ESG impact perspectives.
+We believe that this, in turn, helps us achieve better investment and, where applicable, ESG outcomes for our clients and investors.
+As a result, our analysts are encouraged to initiate discussions with issuers should an ESG issue surface during the research process. - 3.9 During these discussions, our analysts probe management on the ESG issues we see as material and assess the issuer's plans to address them.
+We point out to issuers our assessment of credit-material ESG risks as well as the impacts that their policies, practices or products have on the environment and society, and where applicable discuss the implications these may have for their funding costs and future market demand for any new issue bonds. - 3.10 The issues on which we engage from a sustainability perspective as described above are largely the same as those factoring into our fundamental credit analyses. - 3.11 Feedback from these meetings is used to inform our fundamental credit ratings and ESG Impact Ratings.
+The ESG issues, as well as management's response to the comments (when applicable), are then noted in our engagement notes, which are available to portfolio managers. - In line with our bottom up, fundamental credit approach, we view issuers' credit profiles from a holistic perspective, rather than separating them into distinct components that must then be reconciled.
 Therefore, we do not evaluate issuers' sustainability risks in isolation, but instead integrate them directly into our fundamental credit ratings, and thus into our relative value assessments.
 So, while PGIM Fixed Income's portfolio managers are provided with information on sustainability risks and take sustainability risks into account when making an investment decision, sustainability risk would not by itself prevent PGIM Fixed Income from making any investment.
 Instead, sustainability risk forms part of our overall assessment of an issuer's credit risk, and thus of our assessment of its relative value.
-This is captured via the inclusion of sustainability risks in our fundamental credit ratings, which form part of our issuer relative value analysis. - 3.12 PGIM Fixed Income does not apply any absolute risk limits or risk appetite thresholds which relate exclusively to sustainability risk as a separate category of risk.
+Generally, a higher potential return or credit spread would be required for issuers with credit material ESG risks. - 3.13 PGIM Fixed Income does not apply any absolute risk limits or risk appetite thresholds which relate exclusively to sustainability risk as a separate category of risk.